DanielSparta/Steam-Forum-AI-Bot/README.md

 # Fun facts
 1. Someone sued valve because of this bot
-2. As part of the research I did for this project, I discovered some security vulnerabilities, I chained them and developed 2 different vulnerability chains for steam user takeover - I reported them to VALVE bug bounty program at hackerone and got 750$ for one report and 375$ for the second report
+2. As part of the research I did for this project, I discovered some security vulnerabilities, I chained them and developed 2 different vulnerability chains for steam user takeover - I reported them to VALVE bug bounty program at hackerone and then they fixed these vulnerabilities.

 # Setup Video Tutorial:
 https://www.youtube.com/watch?v=FuJ86rf4pkw